-Question Answer Marks

-EITHER

-9(a) Adah says she is 'a crooked little person trying to tell the truth'.
-How far do you agree with this description of Kingsolver's presentation of Adah's role and characterisation in the novel?
-Mark according to the levels of response marking criteria.
-25

-OR

-9(b) Discuss the effects of the writing in the following passage, considering in what ways it is characteristic of Kingsolver's narrative methods and concerns, here and elsewhere in the novel.
-Mark according to the levels of response marking criteria.
-25
+Question Answer Marks EITHER 10(a) In what ways, and with what effects, does Kingsolver present relationships between sisters in the novel?
+25 Mark according to the levels of response marking criteria.
+OR · 10(b) Analyse the effects of the writing in the following passage, considering Kingsolver's presentation of Leah's view of her father, here and elsewhere in the novel.
+25 Mark according to the levels of response marking criteria.